f5devcentral/f5-agility-labs-sslviz/docs/class5/module6/lab2.rst

    .. caution::
-      **VS Code** might notify you that a software update is available.
-Do NOT install the update because a newer version might break this lab.
+      **VS Code** might display a notification (bottom-right corner) that a newer version is available for download.
+Do **NOT** install the update because it might break this lab.
+Just ignore the notification pop-up and it will close automatically.

 #.
 In **VS Code** , click on the **Thunder Client** icon in the left side bar to see the extension's interface.